 - Keep all records of messages or feeds

 - Make sure you can be seen by your teachers and stay around a group of friends instead of being on your own.

 How we can help?

 We are able to provide information support for parents and carers of children and young people who are being or have been affected by bullying.

 We can support by:

-- Providing information and support (Not advice-giving) with schools, getting them to take a report of bullying seriously.
+- Providing information and support (Not advice-giving) with schools.

 - Refer young people to other services who can provide additional support